Matteo Ricci Global Scholar Program

 About the Program:

 This interdisciplinary, experiential and evidence-based educational badge appears on your official transcript.
 The program cultivates global perspectives and demonstrates your intercultural competencies and key global workforce skills to future employers.
-For the pilot years, this scholarship is open to students in the College of Arts & Sciences.

 You will need to complete the following components to be awarded the Matteo Ricci Global Scholar Educational Badge: